stormchaserroleplaying/stormchaserRPG/CustomisationOptions/Feats/GeneralFeats/index.md

 ## Healerᴮᴳ
 You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
 You gain the following benefits:
 * When you use a healer’s kit to stabilize a dying creature, that creature also regains 1 stamina.
-* As an action, you can spend one use of a healer’s kit to tend to a creature and restore 1d6 + 4 stamina to it, plus additional stamina equal to the creature’s recovery die maximum.
+* As an action, you can spend one use of a healer’s kit to tend to a creature, restoring its stamina.
+The creature may roll two recovery dice and add its Constitution modifier to the result.
+The stamina that the creature recovers is equal to this total.
 The creature can’t regain stamina from this feat again until it finishes at least a short or long rest.

 ## Inspiring Leaderᴮᴳ
 *Prerequisite: Charisma 13 or higher*